 Writing

-Essays on clinical AI, airway devices, emergency medicine, and the part of building where real-world constraints start killing bad ideas.
+Writing on clinical AI, airway devices, emergency medicine, and the point where real-world constraints start killing bad ideas.

-Most of these pieces come back to the same question: what survives once cost, workflow, fatigue, and actual consequences show up.
+Most of these pieces come back to one question: what survives once cost, workflow, fatigue, and actual consequences show up?

 Elsewhere at Sayvant

-Some of the public writing lives on Sayvant rather than here.
-These are the pieces and case studies most worth cross-linking.
+Some public writing lives on Sayvant rather than here.
+These are the pieces and case studies worth keeping close.

 - Sayvant • January 27, 2025